yeikiu/instab.io/README.md

 # How does it work?

 1.- Make sure you are sharing public content.
-Posts from private/protected accounts won't work.
+> ⚠️ **Posts from private/protected accounts won't work.**

 2.- Copy the `share-URL` or `embed-code` for the content you want to share.

 |   |   |